 Seen from the individual’s essence (the higher vision), there is no distinction and thus no separation between a purported individual and ‘another’ purported individual – there is just no ‘other’; the Self (Atman-brahman) is the sole reality – how can there be a relationship of the Self with what?
 Once this is realized, the former viewpoint is stultified, drops away as being illusory, though not completely false – it is ‘mithya’, a relative reality.
 This, as stated above, is the higher vision, Self-realization properly so called.

-2) Evidence for eternity.
+2) Viewpoint of eternity.

 Physical bodies are finite, corruptible, but are human beings just their bodies (and their finite minds)?
 There is a mysterious, indefinable and unmeasurable entity called consciousness which appears to pervade all sentient beings and nature in general — nature, all life, is conscious – dare we say?
 This entity – consciousness – is undeniable, for it is our most direct and unfalsifiable experience.
 Consciousness – by consensus of a majority of physicists – escapes all parameters of physics, neuro-physiology, and brain studies.
-But not only consciousness, so-called matter is in the same category of the intrinsically unknowable, even if there are methods for measuring and experimenting with such entity as matter-energy.
+But not only consciousness, so-called matter is in the same category of the intrinsically unknowable, even if there are methods for measuring and experimenting with such entity, matter-energy.